GWMWater eyes future as ‘digital utility’

 Initially, GWMWater needed something that would deliver project management and project accounting for the massive undertaking.

-The utility chose OneWater from ASX-listed software vendor TechnologyOne as its key back-office platform.
+The utility chose OneWater from ASX-listed software vendor TechnologyOne.

 “It started off around finance, but at the same time we also needed a billing solution that would deal with both our rural customer base and urban customer base – there were two different billing solutions,” Williams said.